yyhh-org/site/content/achieve-high-throughput-and-low-latency-through-adaptive-asynchronous-transaction.md

 wait too long in the queue, which could hurt latency.

 Some databases implement asynchronous commit.
-For example, PostgreSQL’s synchronous_commit parameter can be set to off.
+For example, PostgreSQL’s `synchronous_commit` parameter can be set to `off`.
 In this mode, the system returns transaction success as soon as the transaction is logically completed—before the generated WAL (Write-Ahead Log) records are actually written to disk.
 However, this implementation compromises durability and consistency guarantees.
 There is a short window between reporting transaction completion and when the transaction is truly committed.
 If the system crashes during this risk window, the changes made by that transaction may be lost.
-PostgreSQL allows users to control the duration of this risk window by setting wal_writer_delay.
+PostgreSQL allows users to control the duration of this risk window by setting `wal_writer_delay`.

 ## Adaptive Asynchronous Transaction